European commissioner: History

-Until 2004, the larger member states (Spain upwards) received two Commissioners and the smaller states received one.
+Until 2004, the larger member states (Spain upwards) nominated two commissioners and the smaller states nominated one.
 As the size of the body was increasing with enlargement, the larger states lost their second commissioner after the 2004 enlargement with the new Barroso Commission being appointed under the Treaty of Nice.

-Nice also specified that once the number of members reached 27 then the number of Commissioners should be reduced to "less than the number of Member States".
-The exact number of Commissioners would have to be decided by a unanimous vote of the European Council and membership will rotate equally between member states.
+Nice also specified that once the number of members reached 27 then the number of commissioners should be reduced to "less than the number of Member States".
+The exact number of commissioners would have to be decided by a unanimous vote of the European Council and membership would rotate equally between member states.
 Following the accession of Romania and Bulgaria in January 2007, this clause took effect for the following commission (appointed after the 2009 European elections).

-The failed European Constitution first mandated that the number of Commissioners should equal two-thirds of the member states.
+The failed European Constitution first mandated that the number of commissioners should equal two-thirds of the member states.
 This could be changed by a vote in the European Council, in case the number was still too high in the future.
-The Constitution failed ratification but this change was brought in with the Treaty of Lisbon.
-However, as Lisbon was being ratified the Irish electorate voted against it with one reason being the fear of losing a Commissioner.
-The Irish then voted again, in favour for the treaty on a number of conditions; one being that they kept their commissioner.
+The constitution failed ratification but this change was brought in with the Treaty of Lisbon.
+However, as Lisbon was being ratified the Irish electorate voted against it with one reason being the fear of losing a commissioner.
+The Irish then voted again, in favour of the treaty on a number of conditions; one being that they kept their commissioner.

-In 2009, in what was known as the 26+1 formula, it was proposed that (in order to comply with the Nice Treaty provision that there should be fewer commissioners than members) instead of a commissioner one member state should fill the post of High Representative.
+In 2009, in what was known as the 26+1 formula, it was proposed that (in order to comply with the Nice Treaty provision that there should be fewer commissioners than members) instead of a commissioner one member state should fill the post of high representative.
 An idea floated in 2007 was the creation of junior members for smaller states.
 In 2004, there was a proposal to create a "super-commissioner" who would be vice president of the Commission and would "be able to intervene in all decisions concerning EU projects that have an impact" on the economic performance of the EU.

 Another change Lisbon brought, as hinted above, was the creation of the role of High Representative of the Union for Foreign Affairs and Security Policy by merging the post of European Commissioner for External Relations with the council's High Representative for the Common Foreign and Security Policy.
-The new more powerful High Representative became ex-officio Vice-President of the Commission and would chair the Council of the European Union when Foreign Ministers were meeting.
+The new more powerful high representative became ex-officio Vice-President of the Commission and would chair the Council of the European Union when foreign ministers were meeting.